Stock events for Cocrystal Pharma, Inc. (COCP)

 Ownership

-The ownership structure of Cocrystal Pharma (COCP) stock includes institutional, retail, and individual investors.
-Major institutional owners include Vanguard Group Inc, Renaissance Technologies Llc, Geode Capital Management, Llc, BlackRock, Inc., T3 Companies, LLC, DRW Securities, LLC, Neuberger Berman Group LLC, State Street Corp, XTX Topco Ltd, and Two Sigma Securities, Llc.
-Insiders hold a significant portion of the company's stock, with approximately 45.08% owned by insiders.
-Steven D. Rubin owns the most shares, and Phillip Frost, a board member, has made several share purchases in the past year.
+The ownership structure of Cocrystal Pharma (COCP) stock includes institutional investors owning approximately 2.31%, insiders owning 45.07%, and public companies and individual investors owning 50.88%.
+Major institutional owners include Vanguard Group Inc, Renaissance Technologies Llc, Geode Capital Management, Llc, BlackRock, Inc., T3 Companies, LLC, DRW Securities, LLC, Neuberger Berman Group LLC, and State Street Corp.
+Steven D. Rubin is a significant individual investor.

 Ask Our Expert AI Analyst